ecresswell/tauntonfestival/events/music-festival/taunton-junior-young-musician.md

 ### Awards
 The winner will receive a prize of £100 and the Jefferson Horsley Trophy to be retained for one year.
 There will be a second prize of £50.

+## Taunton Junior Young Musician Competition 2018

+The winner was Daisy Hickson (Clarinet) who received the Jefferson Horsley Cup and a prize of £100

+Second was Anthony Knight (Violin) and a prize of £50

+Third was Esme Daniell-Greenhalgh (Violin) and a prize of £25